Custom Event Setup

 • ensure uniform curing

-Support structures must be placed to avoid contact with critical fitting areas whenever possible.
-Support removal and surface finishing may influence final fit.
+Support structures must avoid contact with critical fitting areas whenever possible.
+Support removal and surface finishing may influence final dimensional accuracy.

 Calibration and validation